marpies/face-detection-ane/README.md

 FaceDetection.detect( bitmapData, onDetectionComplete, options );
 ```

-The detection process is asynchronous; the callback method is called once the process is finished successfully or with an error:
+The detection process is asynchronous; the callback method is called once the process is finished successfully or with an error.
+The callback is expected to accept list of detected faces and a `String` that specifies an error message, in cases when a problem occurs.

 ```as3
 function onDetectionComplete( faces:Vector.<Face>, errorMessage:String ):void {